 Call for Abstract

-15th International Conference on Infectious Diseases, Prevention and Control, will be organized around the theme “Fight against an Infection by recent advancements and developments in Infectious Diseases”
+15th World Conference on Infectious Diseases, Prevention and Control, will be organized around the theme “Together to eradicate the term infection!!!”

 Infectious Diseases Conf 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Infectious Diseases Conf 2020